zammad/zammad-admin-documentation/manage/trigger/limitations.rst

 Limitations
 ===========

-It's important to understand when a trigger can be used and when it's better to use e.g. Zammads :doc:`/manage/scheduler`.
+It's important to understand when a trigger can be used and when it's better to use e.g. Zammads :doc:`/manage/scheduler` or `postmaster filter <https://admin-docs.zammad.org/en/latest/channels/email/filters.html>`_.

 Triggers will fire during the following conditions: